VidGuard-R1: AI-Generated Video Detection and Explanation via Reasoning MLLMs and RL: Related works

 \subsection{AI-generated video detection method}

-In recent years, research on AI-generated video detection has primarily focused on deepfake videos featuring synthetic faces~\citep{pei2024deepfake}, with methods based on spatial-temporal consistency, frequency artifacts, and data-driven approaches.
-However, these approaches often struggle to generalize beyond face-centric content to more diverse, real-world videos.
-Recently, general video detection methods have emerged: AIGDet~\citep{aigdet} captures spatial-temporal anomalies, DeCoF~\citep{decof} exploits frame consistency, and diffusion-based representations have been used to track temporal dynamics~\citep{liu2024turns}.
-Other works identify key factors such as appearance, motion, and geometry for classifier training~\citep{chang2024matters}.
-MLLMs have also been explored for visual forgery detection: FakeShield~\citep{xu2024fakeshield} employs supervised fine-tuning (SFT) for image forgery detection and relies on GPT-4o for explanation generation, while SafeWatch~\citep{chen2024safewatch} applies both SFT and direct preference optimization (DPO) to train a video guardrail model with transparent reasoning.
-In contrast, our work is the first to fine-tune a multi-modal large language model (MLLM) using group relative policy optimization (GRPO) for AI-generated video detection, demonstrating strong generalization across a wide range of recent video generative models and benchmark datasets.
+Recent research on AI-generated video detection has largely focused on deepfake videos with synthetic faces~\citep{pei2024deepfake}, using spatial–temporal consistency, frequency artifacts, or data-driven approaches.
+These methods often struggle to generalize beyond face-centric content to more diverse, real-world videos.
+Recently, general video detection methods have emerged: AIGDet~\citep{bai2024ai} captures spatial–temporal anomalies, DeCoF~\citep{decof} exploits frame consistency, and diffusion-based representations track temporal dynamics~\citep{liu2024turns}.
+Other works identify appearance, motion, and geometry as key factors for classifier training~\citep{chang2024matters}.

+Recent efforts in forgery detection leverage multimodal LLMs, including FakeShield~\citep{xu2024fakeshield}, which employs supervised fine-tuning, and SafeWatch~\citep{chen2024safewatch}, which applies direct preference optimization (DPO) for video guardrails.
+However, DPO relies on static preference pairs that struggle to capture subtle temporal inconsistencies in evolving generative models.
+We introduce the first application of group relative policy optimization (GRPO) to AI-generated video detection.
+By enabling iterative exploration and ranking of multiple reasoning paths, our method promotes a deeper physics-aware understanding of video consistency, leading to improved generalization across frontier generative models and diverse benchmarks.